cakephp/docs/en/core-libraries/components/access-control-lists.rst

 one type of identifier in each tree.
 Generally, controller ACO's are stored using aliases, while nodes created with the :php:class:`AclBehavior` are created as model.id pairs.
 For our example, permissions are resolved between two paths.
-Once an explicit deny/allow rule is encontered path traversal is stopped.
+Once an explicit deny/allow rule is encountered path traversal is stopped.

 When checking if ``users/Students/Joe`` can access ``controllers/Courses/add`` the following happens: